grawity/eggdrop-sasl/README.md

 ## Eggdrop 1.8 SASL script:

- 0. For convenience, download this entire gist with `git clone https://gist.github.com/4455067.git`
+ 0. For convenience, download this entire repository with `git clone https://github.com/grawity/eggdrop-sasl`

  1. Get Eggdrop 1.8 [from Git][egggit] or [from CVS][eggcvs].
 Compile and install.